-In 2019, Vizient created the Supplier Diversity Expert Panel.
-The Expert Panel is a virtual community of member experts in the space of supplier diversity, sourcing, and procurement with a focus on diverse suppliers.
-This expert panel assembles and includes members who have "beginner" to "fully-implemented" programs or are in the process of implementing supplier diversity programs.
+Vizient's Supplier Diversity Expert Panel is a virtual community of member experts in the space of supplier diversity, sourcing, and procurement with a focus on diverse supplier programs.
+This expert panel assembles and includes members who have "beginner" to

+"fully-implemented" programs or are in the process of implementing supplier diversity programs.
 The Expert Panel also includes members who want to learn more about supplier diversity.
 The key functions of the panel are to connect on member preference, network, and share best practices through quarterly two-hour webinars featuring keynote topics, updates, and Q&A sessions.

-Vizient also provides consulting services through electronic and face-to-face interaction.
+In 2020, Vizient expanded the Expert Panel to offering continuing education credits to member participants.

 In its member-only, password protected Catalog, diverse supplier contracts are highlighted on the landing page and the contracts are identified as diverse with a special symbol.
 The Vizient diverse supplier contracts are filterable and sortable, and members can download details if they wish.